TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 }'
 ```

-The following response should be returned:
+A response resembling the following should be returned:

 ```json
 {